 Regular employer supported streams require the employer to meet basic operational and payroll criteria.
-The domestic recruitment requirement is waived if the applicant is currently working for a company, which means that if you are on Labour Market Impact Assessment (LMIA) based work permit but do not have enough Express Entry points to get an invitation to apply, you should speak to your employer about supporting a provincial nomination application.
-This process is generally far simpler than obtaining an LMIA.
+The domestic recruitment requirement is waived if the applicant is currently working for a company, which means that if you are on a Labour Market Impact Assessment (LMIA) based work permit but do not have enough Express Entry points to get an invitation to apply, you should speak to your employer about supporting a provincial nomination application.
+This process is generally far more simple than obtaining an LMIA.

-There are also streams for certain technology sector occupations, which offer priority processing and waive the recruitment requirement, as well requirements unique to specific National Occupation Codes.
+There are also streams for certain technology sector occupations, which offer priority processing and waive the recruitment requirement, as well as requirements unique to specific National Occupation Codes.
 Two tech pilot PNPs that we’ve found particularly useful for many of our clients are the Ontario Tech Draw and the BC PNP Tech Pilot.
 There are also programs that focus on in-demand occupations and allow applications for these independent of job offers.

 While not all programs require a job offer or employer cooperation, many do.
 We find that not all employers fully understand the options available to them under PNPs.
 While some employers are initially reluctant to participate in the immigration process, once a current employee explains the process to them in simple terms, they are enthusiastic supporters of an employee’s application.
 We have helped students and other open work permit holders get their employer on-board by explaining and streamlining the process to them.